 Notes on a Short-lived Marque

-Several prototypes were built in France by two Englishmen, some of which were successfully raced, but the machine did not go into production.
+Several prototypes were built in France by two Englishmen, some of which were successfully raced, but the machine was not commercially produced.

 British Design Developed in France.
 Two-speed Gear and Worm Transmission.

 A MEDIUM-WEIGHT motor cycle ot 317 c.c, having a unit engine clutch and gear box, a propeller shaft and worm drive, has been designed by two English residents in Paris, Messrs.
 Claxton and Beatty, and, it is declared, will be put on the market shortly in both France and England.

 While the outstanding feature of this machine is the substitution of shaft and worm gear for the more usual methods of transmitting the drive, the engine is not without interest.
 It is a single cylinder of 70 X 76 mm. bore and stroke, with valves on one side.
 Hyatt roller bearings are used for the main shaft, while the big end has plain bearings.
 With a view to effecting protection from dust and mud, as well as easy cleaning, the valve stems are enclosed by telescopic sleeves and there is a particularly neat dust-proof aluminium housing over the magneto, which is carried on a bracket in front of the engine.
 As the usual type of magneto advance lever is difficult to enclose, fully, use has been made of a rack and pinion with a Bowden wire control.

 The engine is mounted on an aluminium crank case, which forms a unit with the clutch housing and the gear box.
 An eighteen-plate disc clutch is used, and immediately behind it is the two-speed gear box.